authgear/authgear-server/docs/specs/workflow-customization.md

       authentication_methods:
       - id: primary_email_code
   # Set up a primary password.
-  - type: authentication_method
+  - type: authenticate
     one_of:
     - authentication_method:
         id: primary_password
   # Verify the phone number or the email address
   # If this step is not specified, the phone number or the email address is unverified.
-  - type: verification
+  - type: verify
     if: contains(fromJSON('["phone", "email"]'), steps.setup_identity.identification_method.id)
     step:
       id: setup_identity
   # Set up another phone number for 2FA.
-  - type: authentication_method
+  - type: authenticate
     one_of:
     - authentication_method:
         id: secondary_sms_code
   # Verify the phone number in the previous step.
-  - type: verification
+  - type: verify
     step:
       id: setup_phone_2fa
   # Collect given name and family name.